Denito37/Rhythm-app/README.md

   How often are completely new projects developed as opposed to managing an existing project?]

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
-[I would add pre-set  remixed melodies based on know music such as Super Mario Bros with the user being able to select it with a button that changes the pattern and frequency map values to make that melody.
+[I would add pre-set  remixed melodies based on know music used in piano apps with the user being able to select it with a button that changes the pattern and frequency map values to match the piano keys needed.
+ I would also like to make another version of this website with the set of buttons mimicing the Ocarina from the legend of Zelda.
+Hitting the start button would randomly give you an Ocarina song from the game to repeat as done in the game.
  I would also like to make a version of this website to work with mobile phones by using  @media to set the buttons to be smaller to fit all six buttons in 3 rows and 2 columns.
 With an optimized mobile phone app of this website and pre-set songs it could be a fun time-burner app for people